AntonKettner/BetterMove/README.md

 ## Compatibility

-- The extension has been primarily tested on Windows.
+- The extension has been tested on Windows 10 and Kubuntu
-- Note: Currently available only for Windows.
-Updates for other platforms are in development.

 ## Installation & Requirements

-- Platform: Only Windows at the moment.
+- Platform: Windows, Linux
 - Requirements: No specific requirements are known.
 Please report any unforeseen issues.

 ## Configuration